hadrien-psydk/pngoptimizer/projects/pngoptimizer/Readme.txt

 Contributions :
 - PngOptimizer icon by Guillaume Schaeffer
-- Beta testing, bug reports : many friends & contributors, thanks for all !
+- Beta testing, bug reports : many friends & contributors, thanks for all!

 Thank you for downloading PngOptimizer.
 If you like PngOptimizer, please consider making a donation through the PayPal button on the home page.